JodieHillKitcherside/django-project/README.md

 DEBUG: Allows for the extended, yellow error messages to be displayed.
 Brief comments are given above DEBUG, SECRET_KEY and INSTALLED_APPS.
 There are warnings that SECRET_KEY should be kept secret and that DEBUG should be switched off in production.
 INSTALLED_APPS has the comment of "Application definition".

 While developing our application, we should leave DEBUG set to True.
 When your project is deployed and live, however, DEBUG should always be set to False.

 requirements.txt
 pip3 install whitenoise~=6.5.0
 pip3 freeze --local > requirements.txt
+Always recreate requirements.txt every time you install a new package Deploy early and regularly